-Annex I
+Annex I (normative)

-Determining the speed and mass of the falling support
+Determining the speed and mass of the falling support only a speed and mass of the falling support on the fall

-One high speed camera positioned perpendicularly horizontal to the support structure, at a height of 2,0 m shall be used for recording the movement of a specific point on the support structure.
+One high speed camera positioned perpendicularly horizontal to the support structure, at a height of 2,0 m shall be used for recording the movement of a specific form on the support structure.

-The speed of the test item shall be determined by video/film tracking of a single point on the support structure during the test.
-This single point shall be located and marked 6 m (\pm 0,03 m) above ground.
-When this point, during the vehicle impact and support structure collapse, passes through a horizontal plane situated 2,0 m above ground, the speed of the single point should be determined.
-For supports shorter than 6 m, the very top of the support structure shall define the point to be speed determined.
+The speed of the test item shall be determined by vite of film tracking of a single point on the support structure during the test.
+This single point shall be located and marked 6 m ($\pm 0,03$ m) above ground.
+When this point, during the vehicle impart and support structure collapse, passes through a horizontal plane situated 2,0 m above ground, the speed of the single point should be determined.
+For supports shorter than 6 m, the very ten of the support structure shall define the point to be speed determined.
 It shall be clearly noted in the report that the support, and subsequently the dedicated point, is situated lower than 6 m, and the actual height of the support shall be recorded.